Microsoft-tele/MAAIDD/README.md

 # 4. Issue

-Please open issue following request
+Please open the issue following the request

-# 5. Contact us

-EthanLee0302@proton.me